wearedayone/casino-tycoon/contract/GameV4/README.md

 11. Run seed script to create new season

+12. Deploy app

+- ssh to vps
+- pull code
+- update .env.your_env files if needed
-12. Pull code and restart app, backend, listener, cronjob
+- restart app, backend, listener, cronjob (need to restart listener every time start a new season)